ahmedhanbal/OpenCore-EFI-macOS/Readme.md

 # Hackintosh EFI for HP 15s-EF2127WM laptop

-This repository contains the EFI setup I used to successfully boot macOS on my AMD Ryzen 5 5500U laptop.
+This repository contains the EFI setup I used to successfully boot macOS on my HP laptop with AMD CPU.

 I have tested this configuration on: